learnlatex/learnlatex.github.io/it/more-07.md

 systems, particularly on Windows.
 If you find issues with accented characters in file names, try using only ASCII characters for a test.

-## Storing graphics in a subdirectory
+## Archiviare i file grafici in una sottocartella

 A common way to lay out source files is to put all graphics into a subdirectory.
 You can then include the relative path, as is shown above; notice that the